alpinaro/Contextures-with-Robot-Framework/README.md

 This framework is built with Robot Framework and Selenium for UI testing of a web application's HTML table and file download link.

-The framework is designed to be scalable so that new tests and functions can be easily added later.
+The framework is designed to be scalable and maintainable so that new tests and functions can be easily added later.

 ## Prerequisites